-The primary aim in this posture is to bring the hips towards the heels and the head towards the floor.
-Gravity pulls us deeper in this pose and helps to lengthen muscles including the spinal extensors on the back, the hamstrings, the tibialis anterior (the shin area) and the tops of the feet and ankles.
+The primary aim in child's pose is to bring the hips towards the heels and the head towards the floor.
+As you hold the posture, child's pose helps to lengthen the spinal extensors on the back, the hamstrings, the tibialis anterior (the shin area) and the tops of the feet and ankles.